mariolambrette/AnimalTrackR/README.md

         └── Project2
             └── ...

-Most users will never need to interact directly with the vast majority of this file structure, it is created and managed by helper functions provided in `AnimalTrackR`
+Most users will never need to interact directly with the majority of this file structure, it is created and managed by helper functions provided in `AnimalTrackR`

 ### First Usage:

-AnimalTrackR relies heavily on python to execute image processing tasks.
+`AnimalTrackR` relies on python to execute image processing tasks.
 Specifically, it uses a python 3.9 conda environment.
-This means that when you first install the package you will need to run the following command to create the environment:
+When you first install the package you will need to run the following command to create the environment:

 ``` r